NilutpalPaul/Hiring-Task/README.md

-# Hiring-Task
+# Hiring Task

-1. Set up a new Next.js project using the command: 'npx create-next-app'.
+Set up a new Next.js project using the command: 'npx create-next-app'.

-2. Install the following dependencies:
+Install the following dependencies:

-npm install react react-dom next

-npm install axios
+npm install react react-dom next npm install axios

-3. Create a new directory called 'pages' in the root directory.
+Create a new directory called 'pages' in the root directory.

-4. Create a new file called 'index.js' inside the 'pages' directory:
+Create a new file called 'index.js' inside the 'pages' directory:

 import { useState, useEffect } from 'react';
 import axios from 'axios';